AsMdHabibullah/create-user-in-reactjs/README.md

-# How to create a user in react.js
+# Function implementation how to create a user account by using reactjs

-## This application I use
+## In this application I use
 ```
     1. React.Js
     2. Redux.Js